 Many of the emotions around these times of her life, were anger, and rejection.
 It’s worth noting that kinesiology indicated that all involved emotions were self-to-self.
 This is a manner of identifying the direction of an emotion, indicating that she had a tendency, for putting the emotions onto herself.

-Grief And Loss Precedes Chronic Pain
+Grief And Loss in Life Causes Chronic Pain

 One of the saddest consultations I've had was in Perth, many years ago.
 Even today when I recall my meeting with this chronic pain client his story still pulls at my heartstrings.